Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Technical Assumptions

 \end{enumerate} \end{assumption}

-Assumption~\ref{ass.mixing} uses the notation of ``$\alpha$-mixing'' for panel data \citep[e.g.,][]{jiang2020recursive} to capture both the temporal and cross-sectional dependence exhibited in large panels in a concise manner.
+Assumption~\ref{ass.mixing} uses the notation of ``$\alpha$-mixing'' for panel data \citep[e.g.,][]{dong2015semiparametric,jiang2020recursive} to capture the temporal dependence exhibited in large panels and controls for the cross-sectional dependency by regulating the mixing coefficient across sections in a concise manner.
 Alternatively, one can assume the high-order moment conditions employed by \cite{bai2009panel}.